34 phenomenal Food Markets in Europe Worth Traveling For

 Milk Market – Limerick

 The Limerick Milk Market was originally known as the Corn Market and was located in Limerick City.
 A bustling foodie mecca the Milk Market Limerick has something for everyone.
 From special events to foodie tastings and cooking classes the Milk Market covers the gamut of gourmet events in the area.

-Open Friday to Sundays every week here you will find the freshest locally grown produce speciality bread from gluten-free to beautifully presented wheaten and soda bread plus the to die for pastries, cakes and traybakes.
+Open Friday to Sunday every week here you will find the freshest locally grown produce speciality bread from gluten-free to beautifully presented wheaten and soda bread plus the to-die-for pastries, cakes and traybakes.
 You will also see some of Ireland’s ancient crafts, gorgeous flowers and much more.